CorentinJ/Real-Time-Voice-Cloning/README.md

 `python demo_cli.py`

 If all tests pass, you're good to go.

+To use the cpu, use the option `--cpu`.

 ### Datasets
 For playing with the toolbox alone, I only recommend downloading [`LibriSpeech/train-clean-100`](http://www.openslr.org/resources/12/train-clean-100.tar.gz).
 Extract the contents as `<datasets_root>/LibriSpeech/train-clean-100` where `<datasets_root>` is a directory of your choosing.
 Other datasets are supported in the toolbox, see [here](https://github.com/CorentinJ/Real-Time-Voice-Cloning/wiki/Training#datasets).
 If you chose to use your own dataset you'll need your own audio files, or you will have to record it with the toolbox.